 After serving an apprenticeship as a foundry mechanic focusing on the production and techniques of hand-molding, Tobias Hesse finished his training to qualify as a master of foundry technology.
 At the time he was working in a German foundry, where he was responsible for improving productivity and reducing the defect quota of hand-molded castings up to 12 tonnes.
 He then worked as the manager of a Swiss hand-molding foundry for two years before joining GTP Schäfer in 2013.

-After completing his training as a model making mechanic, Robert Krautz completed further training as an industrial foreman specializing in foundry technology.
-During this time he worked in a German foundry in the field of hand-molded casting and then switched to sales.
-From 2011 to 2014 he was employed as a sales representative at a cast and steel trading company.
-After that, Robert Krautz worked in the technical field service for a foundry supplier.
-In 2021 he switched to GTP Schäfer as a foundry application consultant.
+After his apprenticeship as a Model builder mechanic, Robert Krautz completed his industrial foreman training specializing in foundry technology.
+Robert’s German foundry experience began in the area of hand-mold casting, which prepared him well for a transition into sales.
+From 2011 – 2014, he was employed as a sales representative for an established castings and steel trading company.
+Robert’s career progressed further into technical field service with a well known foundry products supplier.
+In 2021, Robert Krautz joined the GTP Schäfer team as a foundry technical application consultant.